 I have been homeschooling for 10 years now, and I’ve never really questioned our decision to homeschool.
 I have always enjoyed teaching my kids and being there for the “lightbulb” moments on their educational journeys.
-Don’t get me wrong: Homeschooling is hard, […]
+Don’t get me wrong: Homeschooling is hard, and I lose my patience and blow it constantly.
+But […]

-Finding Encouragement & Fellowship at Homeschool Moms Winter Summit
+Finding Encouragement & Fellowship at a Homeschool Moms Retreat

 I’ll be completely honest: This past year has been a season of real brokenness for me, and I have mostly been in hiding.
-But when a friend asked me to attend the Oklahoma Homeschool Moms’ Winter Summit with her, I felt “seen” and I thought, “Why not?” […]
+But when a friend asked me to attend the Oklahoma Homeschool Moms’ Winter Summit with her, I felt “seen,” and I thought, “Why not?”
+I had never even considered attending the summit, but […]

 Mother & Teacher: How Do You Wear Both Hats?

 When I first started homeschooling my two middle-school-aged daughters more than 10 years ago, I remember really struggling with the mother vs. teacher dynamic right off the bat.
-I thought that homeschooling my girls would bring us closer by adding “teacher” to the roles […]
+I thought that homeschooling my girls would bring us closer by adding “teacher” to the roles I already played in their lives. […]

 Find Freedom From Your Homeschooling Fears